jellyfin/jellyfin-roku/docs/DEVGUIDE.md

 5. Click ‘Replace with zip’.

-The main screen for Jellyfin should appear on the device.
+Jellyfin should appear on the device.
 You are now testing the build artifact!

 The Jellyfin install from the Roku app store is a separate app on the device and unaffected by sideloading.